Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 Hiring a driver is the best way to visit Cenote Dos Ojos and other nearby cenotes.

 You get to plan a full itinerary with your local driver and be able to go from one cenote to another with ease.

-Many taxis will agree on being your private driver for a day.
-It is essential that you haggle with the price and agree on a rate that is just right.
+Many taxis will agree to be your private driver for a day.
+You must haggle with the price and agree on a rate that is just right.